 In the case of staff working at institutions outside the EU, the University may also share personal data with partner institutions.
 In respect of any transfer of data outside the EU, the University will comply with our obligations under Data Protection Law and ensure an adequate level of protection for all transferred data.

 As a data subject, you have a number of rights.
-Anyone wishing to access Personal Data About themselves should complete the Data Protection Subject Access Request Form.
+Anyone wishing to access Personal Data About themselves should read the how to access information policy.
 This applies to staff, students, former students and anyone else the University may hold personal information about.

 How to complain to the Information Commissioner’s Office